• Skip to primary navigation

 Biscoff cookies are another heavily spiced shortbread-like cookie that makes a strong cheesecake crust base.
 Lotus Biscoff cookies are speculoos cookies, popular in Belgium.
 But really, they are popular in lots of places.

 • Use Biscoff cookie crust for gingerbread, pumpkin, or apple filling cheesecake.
+Or try it with cheesecake covered in peach topping.

 Crunchy Chocolate Chip Cookies